brefphp/extra-php-extensions/Readme.md

 1. Create a new folder in `layers` and name it to your extension name.
 2. Add your Dockerfile
+3. Create a config.json file at root of your layer directory specifying php versions it is built for.
-3. Update .travis.yml to include your extension
+4. Update .travis.yml to include your extension
-4. Update the table in the readme
+5. Update the table in the readme

 Please refer [here](docs/create_your_own_extension_layer.md) for more details.